NavnishPandey/-Algorithmic-Trading-Strategy/README.md

 # -Algorithmic-Trading-Strategy
-This project implements a stock trading strategy using historical intraday data and technical indicators.
-It fetches data from Alpha Vantage, computes indicators, generates signals, and plots candlestick charts.
+This project uses historical intraday data, technical indicators, and an algorithmic trading strategy.
+Data from Alpha Vantage is fetched, indicators are computed, signals are produced, and candlestick charts are plotted.

+## Prerequisites

+- Python 3.x
+- Alpha Vantage API Key
+- Required packages (specified in `requirements.txt`)